hyoo-ru/mam_mol/view/readme.md

 	sub /
 		<= text \Default text
 ```

 Reactions on DOM-events are required for two-way binding.
-For example, lets point out, that objects of `click` event is necessary to put in eventRemove property, which we declare right here and set it a default value `null`:
+For example, lets point out, that objects of `click` event is necessary to put in `remove` property, which we declare right here and set it a default value `null`:

 ```tree
 $my_remover $mol_view